 The following is intended as a reference for school staff, volunteers, Governors and parents/carers if they become concerned that a child is suffering or likely to suffer significant harm.
-It should be read along with 'Keeping Children Safe in Education 2021: part one' and annex A and B of the same document.
+It should be read along with 'Keeping Children Safe in Education 2022: part one' and annex A and B of the same document.

 The Children Act 1989 defines abuse as when a child is suffering or is likely to suffer 'significant harm'.
 Harm means ill treatment or the impairment of health or development.
+Children may be abused in a family or in an institutional or community setting by those know to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults, or another child or children.

 Four categories of abuse are identified -